2025

 objectives

-For 30 days, we take 450+ masters & PhD students out of their comfort zone before they begin their traditional science studies
+For the entire September, we take 300+ master's students out of their comfort zone before they begin their traditional science studies.

 • I study Data Science and usually I think about programming opportunities when attend workshops but here at the Innovation Workshop they show us so many different opportunities and areas for development such as biology, space, robots, etc. and that makes me want to try myself in something new.